Overview

 Often, this happens when someone is promoted to a management position with their employer.

-It is important to note that under CPS you will receive two separately calculated pensions, each using only the pensionable service earned in that Plan.
-However, once you have CPS between MEPP and PSPP, service and salary information under both plans will be used in key elements of the calculation of both pensions.
+It is important to note that under CPS, a member will receive two separately calculated pensions, each using only the pensionable service earned in that Plan.
+However, once a member has CPS between MEPP and PSPP, service and salary information under both plans will be used in key elements of the calculation of both pensions.

 Vesting

-Under PSPP, you become vested after two years of pensionable service.
-Under MEPP, you are vested after five years.
+Under PSPP, a member becomes vested after two years of pensionable service.
+Under MEPP, a member is vested after five years.

-With CPS, your pensionable service from both plans will be used to determine if you are vested under each plan.
+With CPS, a member’s pensionable service from both plans will be used to determine if they are vested under each plan.

-For example, if you have two years of pensionable service in PSPP and then move to MEPP with the same employer and no break in service, a CPS relationship is established.
-This means you will only need three more years of pensionable service to be vested in MEPP.
+For example, if a member has two years of pensionable service in PSPP and then moves to MEPP with the same employer and no break in service, a CPS relationship is established.
+This means the member will only need three more years of pensionable service to be vested in MEPP.

-Please note: If you choose to remove your funds from either plan in the form of a payout, this could result in you no longer being vested.
+Please note: If a member chooses to remove their funds from either plan in the form of a payout, this could result in the member no longer being vested.
 Please contact us for more information.

 With CPS, total pensionable service from both plans is used to determine entitlement to an unreduced pension from each plan.
-If your pension is reduced, CPS also affects how much that reduction will be.
+If a member’s pension is reduced, CPS also affects how much that reduction will be.

-As a MEPP member, you can retire with an unreduced pension when you reach the age of 60 or when:
+MEPP members can retire with an unreduced pension when they reach the age of 60 or when:

-• you are at least 55 years of age; and
+• they are at least 55 years of age; and

-• your total years of service in both plans plus your age at retirement equals 80 points or more.
+• their total years of service in both plans plus their age at retirement equals 80 points or more.

 More about Retirement Eligibility